Steve Rifkind: The new millennium

 Today, Rifkind is still deeply involved in the hip-hop and R&B world.
-After losing the Loud Records name after a sale to Sony in 2002, Rifkind started Street Records Corporation (a second SRC).
+After losing the Loud Records name after its being sold to Sony in 2002, Rifkind started Street Records Corporation (a second SRC).
 Early artist signings included David Banner, as well as R&B singer Akon.
-In 2003, Rifkind joined the Universal/Motown Records group as Vice President.
+In 2003, Rifkind joined the Universal/Motown Records group as vice president.

-In 2007, Rifkind acquired limited rights to the Loud Records name from Sony and released the Wu-Tang Clan's 8 Diagrams under the Loud banner.
+In 2007, Rifkind acquired limited rights to the Loud Records name from Sony and released Wu-Tang Clan's 8 Diagrams under the Loud banner.

-Along with operating SRC, and his ever-expanding roster of corporate clients, Rifkind's latest ventures include investments in Coalition Music Group, a Reggaeton label, as well in Kid's Block, an educational DVD series for children featuring music by the Trackmasters production team.
+Along with operating SRC, and his ever-expanding roster of corporate clients, Rifkind's latest ventures include investments in Coalition Music Group, a Reggaeton label, as well in Kid's Block, an educational DVD series for children, featuring music by the Trackmasters production team.
 2008 saw the foundation of the Rifkind Thal Group (RTG), a technology marketing company.
-Its first client is SanDisk, a data storage products inventor and manufacturer.
+Its first client was SanDisk, a data-storage products developer and manufacturer.

 The Street Team Concept

-The Street Team promotional model as pioneered by Rifkind is based on the simple principle of word of mouth advertising coupled with the touchstones of what makes "urban cool".
-The Street Team is fundamentally based on knowledge of the urban subculture on the part of the marketer and what the potential consumers relate to.
+The Street Team promotional model, as pioneered by Rifkind, is based on the simple principle of word-of-mouth advertising coupled with the touchstones of what makes for "urban cool".
+The Street Team is fundamentally based on knowledge of the urban subculture on the part of the marketer and what potential consumers relate to.
 "Nobody should put out a record before they know what the street thinks".

 Personal life

 Rifkind is involved in several philanthropic activities.
-Camp Excel, founded in 1996 with childhood friend, psychologist Dr. Gary Altheim, is a week-long overnight camp for underprivileged children struggling with learning disabilities.
-Rifkind is also a sponsor of breast cancer charities, donating the profits from his Think Pink Rocks concerts to breast cancer research and treatment.
+Camp Excel, founded in 1996 with a childhood friend, psychologist Dr. Gary Altheim, is a week-long overnight camp for underprivileged children struggling with learning disabilities.
+Rifkind is also a sponsor of breast cancer charities, donating the profits from his Think Pink Rocks concerts to support breast cancer research and treatment.
 The first Think Pink Rocks event in September 2008 was hosted by Queen Latifah and featured several SRC Records artists.

 Rifkind also sponsors and coaches the Delray Blazers, his son Alex's youth basketball team, in Delray Beach, Florida.
-They won a Amateur Athletic Union Florida state championship in 2008.
-Around this time Rifkind served as a godfather to Sammis Reyes, a student athlete from Chile who would later become the first Chilean to play in the National Football League (NFL).
+They won an Amateur Athletic Union Florida state championship in 2008.
+Around this time Rifkind served as a godfather to Sammis Reyes, a student-athlete from Chile who would later become the first Chilean to play in the National Football League (NFL).